How Ralph Wiggum makes Claude way better at coding

 A new AI agent called Ralph Wiggum is changing how developers use Claude for coding.
 Here's why it might actually live up to the hype.

-What makes Ralph Wiggum different from other AI agents
+What makes Ralph Wiggum different from other AI agents?

-Most AI coding agents follow the same playbook: you describe what you want, they generate some code, maybe they iterate a few times.
+Most AI coding agents follow the same playbook: describe what you want, they generate some code, maybe they iterate a few times.
 It's basically a fancy autocomplete that can write functions.

-How Ralph Wiggum amplifies Claude's coding abilities
+How does Ralph Wiggum amplify Claude's coding abilities?

 Claude is already pretty good at coding, but it has some frustrating limitations.
-It tends to lose context in longer conversations, sometimes forgets about files you mentioned earlier, and can struggle with complex multi-step projects.
+It tends to lose context in longer conversations, sometimes forgets about files mentioned earlier, and can struggle with complex multi-step projects.

 Ralph Wiggum essentially turns Claude into a much more capable coding partner by: